Kanorin-chan/Simple-Cursor-Tracker/README.md

 ### Tablet Configuration Files

 This application includes tablet configuration files from [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver).
 These files contain digitizer specifications for various tablet models and are used to automatically detect tablet dimensions.

+**Automatic Detection:**
+- The app uses a custom `opentabletdriver.daemon.exe` or `opentabletdriver.customdaemon.exe` to detect your connected tablet and select the appropriate configuration automatically.
+- If detection fails, you can still manually select a configuration from the provided list.

 **Credits:** Tablet configuration files are sourced from the [OpenTabletDriver project](https://github.com/OpenTabletDriver/OpenTabletDriver) under LGPL-3.0 license.

 ### Settings Files